Kingman and Heritage Islands: Land transfer

+Development proposals

 Turning Kingman and Heritage Islands into a children's theme park was a major development proposal which was under consideration for two decades before being abandoned.
 The idea was first proposed in 1967.
 The concept was revived in 1972 as part of the United States Bicentennial celebrations, and included a $3 million playground and arts facility for children (including special areas for the handicapped).
 The American Revolution Bicentennial Commission gave the backers of the plan a $30,000 planning grant to help get the park off the ground.
 City officials began informally calling the Kingman Island "National Children's Island" in order to support the park's developers.
 The city also leased the southern part of Kingman Island from the United States Department of the Interior to spur the development.
 A small administration building and a children's playhouse were built, 100 cherry trees planted, and Islands No. 3 and 4 connected to the mainland by wooden footbridges.
 Some land was cleared, and a few brick footpaths laid down.
 Plans for the park soon included several playgrounds, undeveloped areas where children could learn about nature, a stage, and a worm farm.
 The Army Corps of Engineers itself erected a wooden footbridge connecting the shore to Heritage Island and Heritage Island to Kingman Island.
 The size of the theme park was also expanded to include Heritage Island.
 But four years and $4 million of public and private funds later, the proposal was abandoned.
 City officials said in 1980 that deteriorating budget conditions (caused by the beginning of the early 1980s recession) had led to "the worst budget crisis in the city's history", and officials could no longer justify spending another $4 million to complete the park.
 But 15 years later, press reports laid the failure of the project to a decision by Congress and the United States Department of Housing and Urban Development to withhold funds for the project.